dmeritano/vet-patients/README.md

 Intead of using create-react-app, I used **Vite**

-* Vite (Build tool that aims to provide a faster and leaner development experience for modern web projects)
+* Vite (is a build tool that aims to provide a faster and leaner development experience for modern web projects)

 TailwindCss - Hooks - LocalStorage